rurikid/MeteorProject/README.md

 > regular project members can now add timesheets
 > demoted supervisors/admins now update project supervisors to ''
 > began team timesheets page (currently shows all time chunks for all dates)
+> employee's can now properly see their projects
+> user's can now see their proper role in a project
+> supervisors can now only edit projects they are supervising
+> edit buttons no longer function if nothing is selected
 ```

 +**20Apr2018** - mwight